ubccr/grendel/README.md

 ### Start Grendel services

-Grendel ships as two binaries. `grendel` is the server: it runs the services and the node discovery commands, and is the only one that needs to run privileged.
-`grendelctl` is the command line client, and talks to a running server over the API.
+Grendel ships as two binaries. `grendeld` is the server: it runs the services and the node discovery commands, and is the only one that needs to run privileged. `grendel` is the command line client, and talks to a running server over the API.

 ```
-$ sudo ./grendel --verbose serve --hosts host.json --images image.json --listen 192.168.10.254
+$ sudo ./grendeld --verbose serve --hosts host.json --images image.json --listen 192.168.10.254
 ```

 This runs every service.
-Name the ones you want to run a subset, for example `grendel serve dhcp dns tftp`.
+Name the ones you want to run a subset, for example `grendeld serve dhcp dns tftp`.

 Note: The serve command requires root privileges to bind to lower level ports.
 If you don't want to run as root you can allow Grendel to bind to privileged with the following command:

 ```
-$ sudo setcap CAP_NET_BIND_SERVICE,CAP_NET_RAW=+eip /path/to/grendel
+$ sudo setcap CAP_NET_BIND_SERVICE,CAP_NET_RAW=+eip /path/to/grendeld
 ```

 ### PXE Boot the linux virtual machine